Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 What does a negative SSI mean?

-Net redemptions exceed issuance — total stablecoin market cap declined over the 30-day window.
+Net redemptions exceed issuance, total stablecoin market cap declined over the 30-day window.
 A risk-off signal.
-Sustained negative SSI has preceded liquidity stress events in DeFi lending markets.
+Sustained negative SSI has coincided with periods of liquidity stress in DeFi lending markets, though the chart documents the co-movement without establishing direction of causation.

 Is high stablecoin issuance always a warning sign?

-No. Supply expansion driven by genuine demand — enterprise treasury adoption, new payment corridors, regulatory approvals — is healthy.
-The SSI becomes a warning signal only when issuance consistently outpaces volume, suggesting supply is being minted speculatively rather than meeting active transactional need.
+No. Supply expansion driven by genuine demand, enterprise treasury adoption, new payment corridors, regulatory approvals, is healthy.
+The SSI becomes a warning signal only when issuance consistently exceeds the structural ~3% monthly trend, suggesting supply is being minted speculatively rather than meeting active transactional need.